braddotwav/braddotwav.github.io/src/data/projects/2025-11-21-timeheist.md

 ---
 name: Time Heist
-description: Time Heist is a game I created with a friend in just two days for Unity's 20th Anniversary Game Jam.
-Although it was our first ever jam, we ranked 40th overall and 14th for Art out of 437 entries.
-We are incredibly proud of what we achieved in such a short timeframe.
+description: Time Heist was built in just 48 hours for the Unity 20th Anniversary Game Jam.
+For our first-ever jam, we are proud of what we achieved in the limited time.
 category: game
 image: /src/data/projects/screenshots/timeheist.webp
 tools: